truera/trulens/docs/trulens/tracking/logging/where_to_log/log_in_snowflake.md

     )
     ```

-Once you've instantiated the `Tru` object with your Snowflake connection, all _TruLens_ traces and evaluations will logged to Snowflake.
+Once you've instantiated the `TruSession` object with your Snowflake connection, all _TruLens_ traces and evaluations will logged to Snowflake.

 ## Connect TruLens to the Snowflake database using an engine